Nwaforce/ToDo-Ts/README.md

 ## Note
 I commented the version that only runs predefined commands without user input.
-And also uncommet the todo.js version for it to run successfully
+And also uncommet the todo.js version for it to run successfully.
+This version only runs on console.
 ---

 ## Features